Sushant2518/prospectaAssignment/README.md

 # Coding_Challenge

 ## Overview
 This Spring Boot project provides a Product Management API with functionalities to create products and retrieve products by category.
-Built with Java and Spring Boot, it uses RestTemplate for communication with external API and Maven for project management, offering a streamlined solution for product data management.

 - **Create Product**: Add a new Product to the server.
 - **Get Product List By Category**: Retrieve a list of Products by Category.